 Include hazardous material control procedures in the Safety Plan.
 Address procedures and proper handling of hazardous materials, including the appropriate transportation requirements.
 Submit a MSDS and estimated quantities to be used for each hazardous material to the APE prior to bringing the material on base.
 Typical materials requiring MSDS and quantity reporting include, but are not limited to, oil and latex based painting and caulking products, solvents, adhesives, aerosol, and petroleum products.
 At the end of the project, provide the APE with the maximum quantity of each material that was present at the site at any one time, the dates the material was present, the amount of each material that was used during the project, and how the material was used.
 Ensure that hazardous materials are utilized in a manner that will minimize the amount of hazardous waste that is generated.
-Ensure that all containers of hazardous materials have NFPA labels or their equivalent.
-Keep copies of the MSDS for hazardous materials on site at all times and provide the APE at the end of the project.
+Ensure that all containers of hazardous materials on site at all times and provide them to the APE at the end of the project.
 Certify that all hazardous materials removed from the site are hazardous materials and do not meet the definition of hazardous waste per 40 CFR 261.